 I speak proper Queen’s English, init mate?
 But seriously, my vernacular is a cornucopia of lexemes!

 From Shakespearian classics to Steven Pinker’s writing guides, I would like to think I’m well-educated in my native tongue.
+Check out my GoodReads account if there are any doubts.

 As you could expect from the hardest language for English speakers, progress is difficult to measure.
 I can manage JLPT N5 practice questions but have kanji knowledge well above my grade.Hiragana All